 You will have a photocard and paper counterpart licence if you passed your driving test after 1998.
 You could also have one if you have renewed or replaced your old paper licence.

-The paper part of the licence is used to record and show any points your may have received for driving offenses such as speeding.
-As of Monday 8th June, any points that drivers accrue will be recorded online rather than on the paper counterpart, making it useless.
+The paper part of the licence is used to record and show any points you may have received for driving offences such as speeding.
+As of Monday 8th June 2015, any points that drivers accrue will be recorded online rather than on the paper counterpart, making it useless.
 You can destroy it if you want to, but you don’t have to; the AA is urging people to adopt a “belts and braces” approach and asking people to keep hold of their paper counterpart for the time being in case there are any issues with the online service.

 If you have this sort of licence and are looking to hire a car or need to give your employer evidence of your driving record, you will now need to get a code.
 More information about this can be found below.